all-in-one-of/Mirage/README.md

 Mirage
 ======

-*Mirage* is a live visuals software, which was originally made for [DUB-Russell] [DR]’s live performance.
-It uses [the Pepper’s ghost technique][Wikipedia] to make an illusion that the objects actually exist on the stage.
+*Mirage* is a holographic live visuals software, which was originally made for [DUB-Russell][DR]’s live performance.
+It uses [the Pepper’s ghost technique] [Wikipedia] to make an illusion that the objects actually exist on the stage.

 ![Gif][Gif1] ![Gif][Gif2]